ricky0123/vocoder/docs/user-guide.md

 # Credits

 The way that vocoder represents and works with grammars was inspired by the work leading to [kleenexlang](https://kleenexlang.org/).
 The presentation in [Søholm and Tørholm](https://brohr.coq.dk/data/thesis-final.pdf) was especially useful.

-Thanks also to the creator of Talon for compiling the [list of words](https://github.com/talonvoice/lexicon) included in vocoder as the [en_us](../vocoder/lexicons/en_US.txt) lexicon.